 Honorary Members

-Honorary membership in the Society, exempt of the payment of the annual fee, may be bestowed upon any IEEE member by recommendation of the Awards Committee approved by majority vote of the Administrative Committee (AdCom).
+Honorary membership in the Society, exempt of the payment of the annual dues, may be bestowed upon any IEEE member by recommendation of the Awards Committee approved by majority vote of the Administrative Committee (AdCom).
 Honorary members are not eligible to hold elective office in the Society.

 Affiliates

-Members of societies that have been recognized for affiliate purposes by specific action of the AdCom and the IEEE Executive Committee are eligible for Affiliate membership upon payment of the annual fee (See Society Bylaw 8.1).
+Members of societies that have been recognized for affiliate purposes by specific action of the AdCom and the IEEE Board of Directorsare eligible for Affiliate membership upon payment of the annual dues(See Society Bylaw 8.1).
 A list of approved societies will be maintained by the Technical Activities Secretary of the IEEE.
 Further, Affiliates may join in accordance with any other provision that may be incorporated in the IEEE Bylaws, rules, and regulations.

 An Affiliate cannot serve in elective office in the Society or in a Chapter or vote for candidates for these offices.
 An Affiliate may service in an appointive office in the Society or a Chapter of the Society.
 An Affiliate is entitled to receive notices of all meetings sent to Society members, to receive publications of the Society, to attend and participate in any function of the Society by payment of IEEE member charges, and to receive any award bestowed by the Society.
 An Affiliate may not receive any IEEE benefits that are derived through IEEE membership except as approved by the Executive Committee of the IEEE.